 ETOH is a shortened medical abbreviation for the word ethanol or ethyl alcohol.

-In fact ethyl alcohol is generally considered a recreational drug due to its popularity in alcoholic beverages.
+Ethyl alcohol is generally considered a recreational drug due to its popularity in alcoholic beverages.

 All alcohols have an (O) oxygen and (H) hydrogen molecule, which makes up the OH part of ETOH.